The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16

 One of the key advantages of the \Lya forest is that, since the density fields are only mildly non-linear at the respective redshifts, a much wider range of scales can be used to robustly probe cosmology than with most galaxy surveys.
 This makes the \Lya fluctuations a particularly powerful probe of early-Universe physics when combined with tracers that are sensitive to very large scales, e.g,~cosmic microwave background anisotropies.
 The \Lya flux density contrast, $\delta_F$, is used to derive constraints for cosmology and astrophysics, defined through

 where $f_q(\lambda)$ is the observed transmitted flux as a function of $\tau$, the optical depth, $\overline{F}(z_{\text{\Lya}})$ is the mean transmitted flux at the HI absorber redshift and $q(\lambda)$ is the unabsorbed continuum of the background quasar.
-The three-dimensional power spectrum, $P_{\rm 3D}$, of the fluctuations in the \Lya forest, given in Eq.~\eqref{eq:delta_F}, is principally sensitive to the amplitude of dark matter clustering $\sigma_8$, the shape of the matter power spectrum $\Gamma=\Omega_{\rm m}h$, the spectral tilt $n_s$ and the sum of neutrino masses $\sum m_{\nu}$ \citep{Seljak:2005}.
+The three-dimensional power spectrum, $P_{\rm 3D}$, of the fluctuations in the \Lya forest, given in Eq.~\eqref{eq:delta_F}, is principally sensitive to the amplitude of dark matter clustering $\sigma_8$, the shape of the matter power spectrum $\Gamma=\Omega_{\rm m}h$, the spectral tilt $n_s$ and the sum of neutrino masses $\sum m_{\nu}$ \citep[see, e.g.,~][]{2022PhRvD.105d3517P}.

-In this work, we present a measurement of the anisotropic 3D \Lya forest power spectrum using eBOSS DR16 \Lya forest spectra.\footnote{A recent proof-of-principle presented in \cite{karim2023measurement} presents a small-scale measurement on simulations and eBOSS DR16 data which measures the cross-spectrum $P_{\times}(z,\theta,\kpar)$.
-In the context of simulations, different P3D methods have been proposed and tested \citep[see ][]{McDonald06, Arinyo:2015, Font-Ribera:2018, Horowitz:2024} where the latter two methods provide close-to-optimal ways of constructing a covariance matrix.} We compare our measurement to the best-fit results from the 2PCF analysis in the range $(0.019 \leq k \leq 0.35)\hMpcinv$ \citep[][hereafter \citetalias{dMdB:2020}]{dMdB:2020}.
+In this work, we present a measurement of the anisotropic 3D \Lya forest power spectrum using eBOSS DR16 \Lya forest spectra.
+We compare our measurement to the best-fit results from the 2PCF analysis in the range $(0.019 \leq k \leq 0.35)\hMpcinv$ \citep[][hereafter \citetalias{dMdB:2020}]{dMdB:2020}.
 It includes a Kaiser formula \citep{Kaiser1987} with a non-linear correction term obtained from hydrodynamical simulations \citep{Arinyo:2015} and modeling of contaminants (e.g.,~metals, distortion from continuum fitting, damped \Lya absorbers) specific to \Lya forest analyses.
 Predictions for the \Lya forest clustering have greatly improved over the last decade, using either hydrodynamical simulations \citep[see, e.g.,][]{Arinyo:2015, Bolton:2017, 2023MNRAS.519.6162P, 2023arXiv231201480D} or perturbation theory\footnote{On analyses of the connection between the physics of the \Lya forest and perturbative approaches, \ie, response function approaches, see \cite{Seljak:2012, Cieplak:2016, Irsic:2018}.} \citep[see, e.g.,][]{Givans:2020, Garny:2021, Chen:2021, Givans:2022, Ivanov:2023}.